Sophia, a 19-year-old student from London UK, uses the Asan cup for the first time

 The social mission and environmental work of Asan also really stood out to me.
 Learning more about the reality of period poverty and the 1-for-1 donation programme which Asan created to combat it quickly convinced me to try the Asan cup myself.

-my experience since switching to the asan cup
+My experience since switching to the Asan cup

 It’s completely natural to feel a little nervous when using a menstrual cup for the first time.
 Since switching to the Asan cup, I have learned not to be afraid of trying different period products to find one that best suits your body.